Combinatorially random curves on surfaces: Lifting degree

 In this section, we prove Theorems \ref{thm: simple lifting degree for punctures} and \ref{thm: simple lifting degree for closed surfaces}.
 The upper bound on simple lifting degree in both settings is straightforward using work of Patel \cite{Patel14} and the fact that given a fixed hyperbolic surface $X \in \cT(S)$, any $\gamma \in B_{n}$ admits a representative with $X$-length at most $K \cdot n$, where $K$ depends only on $X$.
 It follows that $\gamma \in B_{n}$ has length at most $K \cdot n$ on the surface used by Patel to bound simple lifting degrees from above, and thus $\deg(\gamma) \leq K \cdot 17 \cdot n$.

 We next tackle the lower bound on simple lifting degree for $\bP_{g}$ in the case of punctures or boundary components, and for a generic conjugacy class in the setting of closed surfaces.
-When $S$ is closed, we assume the use of a standard generating set; when $S$ has boundary or punctures, we choose any basis for $\pi_{1}(S)$ as our generating set.
 The argument will be simpler to organize by replacing each puncture with a boundary component; this has no effect on the relevant counts.
 By $S_{g,b}$, we will mean the surface of genus $g$ with $b \geq 0$ boundary components.

 \begin{theorem} When $\pi_{1}(S)$ is free, there is some $\mathcal{M}>0$ so that with high $\bP_{g}$ probability, the simple lifting degree is at least $\mathcal{M} \cdot n/\log(n)$.
 Moreover, when $S$ is closed,